 - 1. General Economic Risk (External Economic and Political Environment) The Issuer cannot predict the real estate market's future values which may include declines in values.
 It is not possible for the Issuer to predict with any accuracy influences such as world affairs, global and local politics and economies, labour markets, environmental impacts and unexpected events such as the outbreak of infectious illnesses or other public health issues.
-These are unknowns and the Issuer markets and certain economies may result in declining real estate values and lower interest rates, either or both of which may result in lower returns to the Issuer and lower dividends to its shareholders. - 2.
+These are unknowns and the Issuer makes no representations or warranties as to being an authority on these causes and effects.
+Real estate markets and certain economies may result in declining real estate values and lower interest rates, either or both of which may result in lower returns to the Issuer and lower dividends to its shareholders. - 2.
 General Risks of Real Estate Investments Investments in real estate are subject to many risks, including those posed by the highly competitive nature of the real estate industry, changes in general or local conditions, changes in property values, increases in interest rates, the lack of available financing, increases in real estate tax rates and vacancy rates, overbuilding, changes in governmental regulations and monetary policies, and other factors that are beyond the control of the Issuer.